Ukrainian wreath: History

+Vinok Kupala

 On the day of Ivana Kupala, young women placed their wreaths in the water with a lighted candle, foretelling their romantic future by how the wreath flowed down the river or lake.
 From the wreath's direction, the girl could tell whom she would marry: if the wreath stayed in one spot and did not float down the water, she would not marry; if it went under, she would die; if the candle went out, misfortune would follow.
 The young men would dive into the water, trying to retrieve the vinok of the girl each loved.
 One of the ritual Kupala songs says, "Who will catch the wreath will catch the girl, who will get the wreath will become mine."
 It dates back to pre-Christian times when it was thought that the headdress would protect girls from evil spirits.
 The ceremonial, religious value diminished, and was later replaced as a national character of girlhood: to lose a wreath in folk songs and traditions means for a maiden to transition into womanhood.

 In his book The Golden Bough, mythology scholar James George Frazer first claimed that Ivan Kupala Day (John the Baptist Day), celebrated in Ukraine shortly after the summer solstice, and closely associated with the wreath in Ukraine, was in fact originally a pagan fertility rite.